 III.
 Pledged estate property If as a result of the division an heir receives estate property that is pledged to secure the debts of the deceased, the debt to the pledgee is likewise transferred to him or her.

-IV.
-Land 1.
-Method of allocation a.
-Imputed value Land is charged to the heirs' portions at its market value as at the time of the division.
+IV Land Land is charged to the heirs' portions at its market value as at the time 1.
+Method of of the division. allocation